10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 ### Show

 Thinking about an online store, you also want to see a detailed view of an item.
 In this case, the user would pass the id to see a detailed view.
-The sample id shown is `Rsl_`.
+The sample id shown is `<animal_id>`.

 ```
-npm run show Rsl_
+npm run show <animal_id>
 ```

 First, take the entire array of animal objects.
 Then find the object that has a matching id.
 Then send back a human-readable view: